Dynamotivation/All-Out-Attack-Generator/README.md

 [FXAA Shader](https://marketplace.yoyogames.com/assets/1360/fxaa-shader) by "Pyramind Beyond" used under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)\
 [Gallery iOS&Android](https://marketplace.yoyogames.com/assets/3960/gallery-ios-android) by "Kaguva" used with permission of redistribution\
 [Toast Message Android](https://marketplace.yoyogames.com/assets/4230/toast-message-android) by "Kaguva" used with permission of redistribution\
-[GM.JS](https://marketplace.yoyogames.com/assets/3454/gm-js) by "Chris Anselmo" used with permission of redistribution\
+[GM.JS](https://marketplace.yoyogames.com/assets/3454/gm-js) by "Chris Anselmo / EmperorCookie" used with permission of redistribution\
+[Simple Color Picker](https://marketplace.yoyogames.com/assets/728/simple-color-picker) by "George Corkery" used with permission of redistribution\
 [String Zeroes](https://marketplace.yoyogames.com/assets/157/string-zeroes) by "NAL" used as public domain

 ### [MIT License](https://opensource.org/licenses/MIT)